 This clause shall not be modified, except to decrease the value in brackets and remove the brackets.

-Minutes shall be published to meeting attendees within 60 calendar days of the end of the meeting.
+Minutes shall be published to session attendees within 60 calendar days of the end of the session.
+Minutes shall be published for meetings held outside of a session within 15 calendar days of the end of the meeting.
 The minutes shall concisely record the essential business of the Working Group, including the following items at a minimum:

 Name of group;